 India is a big country.
 Getting everyone to Bangalore or Mumbai for a two-day conference isn’t just expensive — it’s often impossible.
 Hybrid events let you include your team in Chennai, your distributors in Kolkata, and your partners in Delhi without asking everyone to book flights.

 There’s also the sustainability angle.
 Fewer flights, fewer hotel rooms, smaller carbon footprint.
 Some organisations now track this as part of their ESG reporting.
+It’s not the primary driver for most companies, but it’s a nice bonus that plays well in annual reports.

 Choosing the Right Venue

 Not every venue works for hybrid.
 We’ve learned this through painful experience.
 Beautiful heritage properties with stone walls that block WiFi.
 Convention centres with lighting that makes everyone look slightly green on camera.
+Ballrooms where the acoustics turn every speaker into an echo chamber.

 The Technology Stack